 In 1925 the British Cyanides Company (whose trademark was a beetle) developed a thiourea-formaldehyde moulding powder which was marketed from 1928 as Beetle powder.
 In Australia, Duperite branded products, and others, were made from this imported powder.
 This type of plastic allowed the introduction of previously unavailable colours, and are mottled or marbled.

 In 1927 the American Catalin Corporation of New York City acquired the patents for Bakelite and developed Catalin plastic.
 Catalin is what most “Bakelite” jewellery is actually made of.
 It was also made from phenol-formaldehyde, but in a 2 stage process without the use of fillers.
 It was available in clear and solid colours, as well as light, bright options that were not possible with Bakelite.
-It oxidises over time so that clear and white would yellow.
+It oxidises over time so that clear and white objects yellow.

 Formaldehyde was also used with casein protein from milk to make a plastic.
 The first French/German version, called Galalith (meaning milk stone), was developed from 1899.
-It was successfully made in England from 1914 under the name Eriniod.
+It was successfully made in England from 1914 under the name Erinoid.
 Production slowed during the war as milk was needed for food.
 Casein was favoured for button production because it wasn’t flammable like celluloid and could be produced in many colours.
 It also polished up to a beautiful luster.
 A newspaper report from December 1929 stated that ‘no buttons were (being) manufactured in Australia.’
 However, this is incorrect, as the Herrman’s were producing casein buttons in the 1920s (see the General Plastics page).
 In 1935 at the North Coast National Exhibition, casein buttons, products of Norco, were displayed.
-In the collection of the Powerhouse Museum, Sydney is a casein formaldehyde button made in 1944 by General Plastics.
+In the collection of the Powerhouse Museum, Sydney, is a casein formaldehyde button made in 1944 by General Plastics.

 The Pemberton Post (WA), 5th November 1937 page 5.